Chan Buddhist Koans

 - Today this process is much more formalised.

-The Zen master knows the meaning of all and every Koans because (by definition) he's enlightened.
+- The Chan master knows the meaning of all and every Koans because (by definition) he's enlightened.

-The Zen student has to meditate with hundreds of Koans in order to become enlightened himself.
+- The Chan student has to meditate hundreds of Koans in order to become enlightened himself.

 If you're just looking for Koan examples and their answers go to

-Like always in the realm of religion, Zen believes and faith are different from reality.
+Like always in the realm of religion, Chan believes and faith are different from reality.

 How do you answer this Koan?